 ‘Addo Elephant National Park’.
 Follow this road for 24km, looking out for the entrance to the park on

-3. Take the N2 highway towards Grahamstown, pass Coega harbour on your right.
+your left.
+Distance: about 120km or one hour and fifteen minutes travelling time. - Take the N2 highway towards Grahamstown, pass Coega harbour on your right.
 Cross the Sundays

 River bridge.
 Turn off to your left at the sign that says ‘Camp Matyholweni’.
 Follow this road for about